 Review: The Dazzle of Day, by Molly Gloss

-This is my Favorite Science Fiction Novel, no contest, but it’s an odd creation.
-It’s like a historical fiction about a Quaker farming community, except that the community exists inside a multi-generational colony ship many centuries into a journey to a possible habitable world in a distant solar system.
-Oh, and each chapter begins with poetry by Walt Whitman!
+This is my Favorite Science Fiction Novel, no contest, but it's an odd creation.
+It's like a historical fiction about a Quaker farming community, except that the community exists inside a multi-generational colony ship many centuries into a journey to a possible habitable world in a distant solar system.
+Oh, and each chapter begins with a quote from Walt Whitman!

 Fans of historical fiction, Quakerism, or Whitman will have no problem enjoying this novel, so I'm going to address this review primarily to science fiction lovers.

 My fellow geeks: You're going to love this book, if you can get through it!
 What might stop you is the density of detail about the daily, earthy lives (both physical and emotional) of the colonists.
 For long stretches, this book won't feel like science fiction at all, but if you hang in there, the sci-fi elements will come, and they'll be all the more powerful in the end for springing from the rich soil Gloss cultivates for them.

 The first of them occurs when one of the characters goes outside the ship to perform the routine task of mending small tangles and tears in the ship's solar sails.
 Gloss handles this, and all the subsequent scenes on the sails, beautifully.